Can a Touchless Faucet Work Manually? Exploring the Possibilities of Dual-Functionality Kitchen Technology

 The sensors operate by emitting a beam of infrared light that bounces back to a receiver in the faucet.
 When a person’s hand enters the sensor’s range, the beam is interrupted, triggering the water flow.
 The faucet will then turn off automatically when the person removes their hand or body from the sensor range.
 The sensors also have adjustable settings for the water temperature and flow rate, which can be customized according to user preferences.
 While touchless faucets offer convenience and hygienic benefits, there are also concerns about their durability and battery life.

-You may also like: How to Properly Wrap an Outside Water Faucet for Winter Protection
+You may also like: How to Troubleshoot a Stuck Recessed Faucet Aerator Removal

 The Role of Manual Operation in Touchless Faucets